SnapMonk

 Use case: You're running paid ads alongside ASO.

-7. Google Play Console / App Store Connect — built-in basics
+7. Google Play Console / App Store Connect: built-in basics

-Best for: Every developer (use them regardless).
+Best for: Every developer.
+Use them no matter what.

 Use case: Always use these.
 They're the source of truth for your own app's data.